-24 TNO is the famous nonprofit research institution on applied sciences in the Netherlands, which is more or less a huge national technology research institute.
+&lt;sup>27 TNO is the famous nonprofit research institution on applied sciences in the Netherlands, which is more or less a huge national technology research institute.
 The microlithography division at TNO is located in Eindhoven (the Netherlands), the castle town of Philips.

-25 Schellenberg, 2004 gives a succinct description on these methods, together with the history of the process of development of the RET.
+&lt;sup>28 Schellenberg, 2004 gives a succinct description on these methods, together with the history of the process of development of the RET.

-26 RET itself has a long history.
+&lt;sup>29 RET itself has a long history.
 For details, see Schellenberg, 2004.

-onto a wafer (Mori and Higashiki, 2004).
-DUV steppers themselves could not have been introduced without accidentally having the following Three Sacred Treasures simultaneously: 27 High Purity Synthetic Fused Silica Lens (only from Canon, Nikon, Zeiss group or Corning), High-energy version of KrF Laser (exclusively from Cymer, Komatsu, or Lambda Physik) and Chemically Amplified Resist (invented and developed by IBM).28
+lithography tools.
+Yet, at the same time, tool manufacturers began to experience complex problems they had not confronted in the past.
+It became extremely difficult to ensure printing accuracy from original IC design patterns to actual patterns in a photomask and then from there to patterns projected onto a wafer (Mori and Higashiki, 2004).
+DUV steppers themselves could not have been introduced without accidentally having the following Three Sacred Treasures simultaneously: High Purity Synthetic Fused Silica Lens (only from Canon, Nikon, Zeiss group or Corning), High-energy version of KrF Laser (exclusively from Cymer, Komatsu, or Lambda Physik) and Chemically Amplified Resist (invented and developed by IBM).